kaushik88/kaushik88.github.io/_posts/2016-02-29-where-good-ideas-come-from.md

 In the book **Where Good Ideas Come From**, Steven Johnson discusses the 7 common themes around innovation and creativity.
 Most of the examples in the book are centered around *evolution* and *technology*; the book is a fun read if these topics interest you!

-Before going over the themes, here's the TLDR version of the book, (my favority lines) -
+Before going over the themes, here's the TLDR version of the book, (my favorite lines) -

 > Go for a run, cultivate hunches; write everything down, but keep your folders messy; embrace serendipity; make generative mistakes; take on multiple hobbies; frequent coffeehouses and other liquid networks; follow the links; let others build your own ideas; borrow, recycle, reinvent.